The Balls in the Urn Paradox (Ross–Littlewood)

 After each step more balls are added to urn B so that it has the same number of balls as the original urn.
 We note that at every step more balls are put into the original urn than are removed from it, so at every step more balls are added to urn B.

 So after the first step, urn B has 9 balls, after the next step it has 18 balls, and after the next step it has 27 balls, and so on.
-Each time urn B has 9 more balls than at the previous step.
+At each step urn B has 9 more balls than at the previous step.

-It can’t be an empty urn, since no balls are ever removed from urn B. And if the urn B can’t be an empty urn, neither can the original one.
+Hence the urn B cannot ever be an empty urn, since no balls are ever removed from urn B. And if the urn B cannot ever be an empty urn, neither can the original one.

 Muddying the waters: Time as a red herring

-It is a fallacy to believe that the definition means that the “time” noon is reached.
+It is a fallacy to believe that the “time” referred to in the definition of the problem refers to time that we encounter in the real world, and that the hypothetical “time” in the problem reaches noon (and proceeds in the same way as real world time beyond noon).
 But the process, by definition, never completes - there are infinitely many steps.

-So ask the question: Does the definition define that noon is reached?
+So ask the question: Does the definition imply that noon is reached?

 Answer: No, it doesn’t.

 Of course, we acknowledge that in our perception of the world we live in, time continues and does not stop.
-So when the original problem is posed in terms of time, there is a tendency to intuitively assume that in the problem time progresses exactly as it does in real life.
+So when the original problem is posed in terms of the word “time”, there is a tendency to intuitively assume that in the problem, there is something that is referred to by the word “time”, and which progresses exactly as time does in real life.
 But intuition should never take precedence over logic.

 Asking how many balls will be left at noon invites one to assume that there is no contradiction between the definition given and the assumption that noon can be reached by the definition.